 Current Request (16 bits): The sequence number of the most recent SCR processed.
 If no SCR has been received, this value must be set to 0.

-Sub-session Channels Available (8 bits): The maximum number of independent sub-session channels that can currently be supplied for this session.
+Sources Available (8 bits): The maximum number of independent sources that can currently be supplied for this session.
+This value should be less than or equal to the number of independent sources advertised via sprop-source lines in the SCA sender’s SDP.

 Max Adjacent Sources (4 bits): This gives the maximum number of spatially adjacent streams from any single source that will be sent during the call (eg., 3 for a multipoint conference including at least one three camera system).
 If the sender does not support spatial adjacency in sources on this session this value should be set to 0.

-Reserved (3 bits): These bits must be set to 0.
+Reserved (3 bits): These bits should be set to 0 and ignored when received.

 ACK Required flag (1 bit): If set to 1, this indicates that the recipient should send an SCA-ACK packet when it receives this packet.
 If set to 0 no SCA-ACK packet should be sent in response to this.